What is Materials Science and Engineering (MSEN)?

 How flexible is the MSEN degree plan?
 Can I pursue a minor or certificate without too much difficulty?

 For example, an MSEN student may consider pursuing a Business Minor, which three of the courses would apply towards the specialty electives requirements in the degree plan.
-Thirty percent (30%) of our students are either pursuing a minor or certificate.
+Thirty percent (30%) of our students are either pursuing a minor or a certificate.

 How does the academic areas of interest (specialization) system work?

-Students are not required to have a specific-track or focus in the major.
-The Department offers five (5) academic areas of interest to enable students to explore different paths in Corrosion Science & Engineering, Electronic Materials, Materials Characterization & Failure Analysis, Soft Materials, and Structural Materials.
-Students have the option to select an area of concentration or combine knowledge from multiple subject matters.
+Students are not required to have a specific track or focus in the major.
+The Department offers five (5) academic areas of interest for students to explore:

 Is research required?
 Is the major research focused?